aaarpg/SNETS/README.md

 every single individual language "concept" (i.e. if, then, else, while, do, add, subtract, multiple, divide, store, retrieve, etc, etc, etc) will be represented as a unique symbol, decorated with unique blending of unique and isomorphicly consistent geometric symbol/shape/design/etc, uniquely identified color scheming (which will blend colors together with overlapping "concepts"), and unique transitional movement effects (like how an idle character in video games wavers back and forth and shows breathing etc,) transitional effects of the symbol are another "dimensional ontological segregation uniquer" idiom,

-"dimensional ontological segregation uniquer" are functionally limitless, but pragrmatically or reality limited only by the amount of hardware memory space available to add additional uniquifing "attributes/features/dimensions/human sense abilities/external_or_internal auxiliary sensors i.e. mechanical thermal"
+"dimensional ontological segregation uniquer" are functionally limitless, but pragmatically or reality limited only by the amount of hardware memory space available to add additional uniquifing "attributes/features/dimensions/human sense abilities/external_or_internal auxiliary sensors i.e. mechanical thermal"

 The language “SF!=S” will inherently be design to automatically reverse engineer all “working/complete-ish” languages in existence, thus it will auto generate all transnational needs, hooks, modules, idioms, etc, which other languages are using and be able to interpret any program developed in “SF!=S” to any other program in existence... baring (“some language consistency test i.e. is the language turning complete.”).